 What's new in this version:

-- Various minor changes.
+- Various minor enhancements and interface changes.

 - Various minor corrections.